jafudi/flexpair-hugo-site/flexpair.com/content/english/about.md

     content: "collaborate hands-on in realtime"

   - title: "Cultivate diversity …"
-    content: "Including the perspectives of talent with chronic (also mental) disease as well as from diverse ethnic backgrounds."
+    content: "Including unique perspectives created by ethnic background or the experience of dealing with mental health issues"

   - title: "and consistency"
     content: "Establish a consistent environment.
 Make everything reproducible, from network infrastructure to software configuration."